idrismo45/Youtube-Influence-Metrics/README.md

 1. Get the data
 2. Explore the data in Excel
-3. Load the data into SQL Server
+3. Use Python API scraping script to fill in missing data
-4. Clean the data with SQL
+4. Clean the data with Python then move to SQL
-5. Test the data with SQL
+5. Clean the data on SQL
-6. Visualize the data in Power BI
+6. Visualise the data in Looker Studio
 7. Generate the findings based on the insights
 8. Write the documentation + commentary
 9. Publish the data to GitHub Pages